-The schedules are management's responsibility, and derive from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-We subjected these schedules to the auditing procedures we applied to the basic financial statements.
-We also applied certain additional procedures, including comparing and reconciling the schedules directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, these schedules are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The schedules are management's responsibility, and derive from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+We subjected this information to the auditing procedures we applied to the basic financial statements.
+We also applied certain additional procedures, including comparing and reconciling this information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, this information is fairly stated in all material respects in relation to the basic financial statements taken as a whole.